 Humane Capture and Technical Rescue

 We rescue animals who cannot be easily caught by others, with a primary focus on lost family pets, homeless dogs, and homeless cats who are severely injured.
+Our services are available only in Maricopa County and Payson, Arizona at this time, based on volunteer availability.

 Animals in survival mode are often too timid or skittish to come to people for help – that’s where we come in.
 These rescues require specialized training, skill, an advanced knowledge of animal behavior, and humane trapping equipment to safely capture and spare these animals from danger.
 Most of these animals are shy and tend to run away from people – they cannot be easily leashed or picked up because they don’t understand that people are trying to help them.